Ankylosing spondylitis

 Two week after FKR surgery with staples removed

 There followed 12 weeks of physio, both at the hospital, and importantly at home.
 I met several patients who swore not to go through this procedure again, which is understandable.
 It’s no stroll in the park.
-But I’d like to walk the earth again, because at the moment I can barely reach the end of a road.
+But I’d like to walk the earth again, because at the time of writing I can barely reach the end of a road.

 A painting of a man and a woman in a desert containing a barren tree and a Tesla car